kbase/kb_sdk/README.md

     make

-If you are building in a KBase dev_container, running make will automatically install the kb-module-builder command to dev_container/bin which will be on your path.
-If you are outside of the dev_container, then you can module_builder/bin to your path.
+If you are building in a KBase dev_container, running make will automatically install the `kb-module-builder` command to `dev_container/bin` which will be on your path.
+If you are outside of the dev_container, then you can add `module_builder/bin` to your path.
 That is, from within the base module_builder directory, run:

     export PATH=$(pwd)/bin:$PATH

-You will need a java JDK installed in your system either way, with the JAVA_HOME environment variable defined pointing to your java installation.
+You will need a java JDK installed in your system either way, with the `JAVA_HOME` environment variable defined pointing to your java installation.

 #### getting started

-Once the kb-module-builder command is on the path, you can get additional help by running:
+Once the `kb-module-builder` command is on the path, you can get additional help by running:

     kb-module-builder help